Add To Favorites

 Create new animals with combined parts for a "menagerarium" display of biodiversity.

-Use Crayola® Scissors to cut pictures of animals, fish, birds, and insects from recycled magazines.
-Sort pictures on the classroom floor into categories: land, sea, and air creatures.
-Identify special parts of animals in each category.
-Choose two animals to combine into a new creature.
+Students cut out pictures of animals, fish, birds, and insects from recycled magazines with Crayola Scissors.
+Have students sort pictures on the classroom floor into categories: land, sea, and air creatures.
+Students identify special parts of animals in each category and choose two animals to combine into a new creature.

-With Crayola Watercolors and Paint Brushes, or Crayola Washable Markers, to add designs and patterns to, the Compound Species.
-Give each an imaginary name.
+With Crayola Watercolors or Crayola Washable Markers, add designs and patterns to the Compound Species.
+Students give each an imaginary name.
 Display in a "menagerarium" for others to visit.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho